 Oat flour is basically instant oats blended up to a flour.
 They have a slight nutty flavour, but so subtle that it almost appears neutral.
 These pancakes have been making a weekly appearance on our table, so it made sense to blend a big batch of oat flour to keep and use at short notice.
 If not, just blend as and when required.
 Other ingredients remain the same and I like to throw a banana in for flavour (leave out if you prefer).

 - 1 cup rolled oats (instant would also work)

 - 1/3 cup milk

 - 2 teaspoons lemon juice

 - Sugar/honey/maple syrup, to taste

 - First make the compote: Add fresh or frozen berries to a pan over medium heat.
 Add sweetener of choice and cook, stirring occasionally for 5-8 minutes.

 - If the compote looks too watery (if using frozen berries), cook over a high heat for a few minutes to get the right consistency.
 Set aside.
 The compote can be made up to a few days in advance and refrigerated.
 Reheat before serving.

-- Dry ingredients: Add the instant oats to a blender jar and blend to a fine flour.
-Tip into a medium bowl.
-Add baking powder, baking soda, salt, banana, egg, milk, and lemon juice.
+- Add the oats to a blender jar and blend to a fine flour.
+Add all the other ingredients (except butter) - baking powder, baking soda, salt, banana, egg, milk, and lemon juice.
 Blend again until combined.

 - Serve immediately with the compote.